shooln/certstore/README.md

-Certstore is a Go library for accessing user identities stored in platform certificate stores.
-On Windows and macOS, certstore can enumerate user identities and sign messages with their private keys.
+this is a clone of https://github.com/github/smimesign/tree/main/certstore, The primary change that was made was to add support for differnet stores availible in windows.
+Like machine / service stores.

 ## Example